nashville-software-school/client-side-mastery/book-1-the-novice/chapters/EXPORTING_FISH.md

 # Using the Data Provider

-A data provide module in an application has the responsibility of maintaining the state of a particular type of data.
+A data provider module in an application has the responsibility of maintaining the state of a particular type of data.
 In this application, the `FishDataProvider` module holds the state of each fish.
 Other modules in the application can request that state for what they are responsible for.

 Some common module reponsibilities are: